shaoo0l/elavate-labs/README.md

 Nmap done: 1 IP address (1 host up) scanned in 2.05 seconds

+4.conclusion
-4.all the ports are in ignored state. all the ports are closed, no open ports found.
+all the ports are in ignored state. all the ports are closed, no open ports found.